 MORPC is governed by a "commission" (or "board") composed of officials appointed from member governments per MORPC bylaws and articles of agreement.
 The MPO is governed by the "Transportation Policy Committee" under advisement from the Transportation Advisory Committee and the Community Advisory Committee.
-The Transpiration Policy Committee includes the members of the Commission who are from geographic areas within the MPO boundary and some additional members, per Transportation Policy Committee bylaws.
+The Transportation Policy Committee includes the members of the Commission who are from geographic areas within the MPO boundary and some additional members, per Transportation Policy Committee bylaws.

 Board Diversity - To understand and effectively serve the needs of a diverse population, an organization's board needs to have the perspective of diverse voices at the table.
-In June 2018, MORPC conducted a survey of its Board members which also requested racial and ethnic minority representation.
-Out of a total of 134 respondents:
+In January 2021, MORPC conducted a survey of its Board members which also requested racial and ethnic minority representation.
+There is a total of 158 Board members.

-- 30% female
+- 47 female

-- 70% male
+- 111 male

-- 8% African American
+- 8 African American

-- 1% Hispanic
+- 0 Hispanic

-- 1% Native American
+- 1 Native American

-- 90% Caucasian
+- 141 Caucasian

-- 27% between the ages of 25-44
+- 35 between the ages of 25-44

-- 58% between the ages of 45-64
+- 102 between the ages of 45-64

-- 15% the age of 65 or older
+- 20 the age of 65 or older